kunmishra2599/NTUOSS-ScientificProgramming/README.md

 The graph doesn't intersect the axis at all, and as anyone who's done algebra knows, this means the function has imaginary roots, as shown through the solution above through SymPy.

+This should show SymPy's capability.
+You can do much, much more, like evaluate limits, trigonometric expressions, simplify expressions and run integrals.
+Best of all, it has support for LATEX, so you could type a line in LATEX and it would evaluate it like any other expression.
+Check out a full list of things SymPy can do [here](http://docs.sympy.org/latest/index.html).

+---
+### That's all folks!

+I understand that it's been a very superficial treatment of the stack, and you'll see soon that it's capable of _alot_ more, but in the interest of getting my point across, I've chosen to keep it quite simple and a bit basic.
+You can feel free to reach out in case of any doubts!

+Special thanks to NTUOSS for letting me give this talk in the first place, and to the AY2017-2018 committee for their views on the workshop!

+Cheers!

 ## Resources:
 - SciPy's Homepage: https://scipy.org/